 57 - Nurturing Supportive Communication Climates to Sustain Harmonious Relationships

 Drawing from the research by communication scholars such as Jack Gibb, participants will learn tools to assist in cultivating interactions that help sustain positive, supportive relationships and minimize defensiveness and conflict.
 The session will be interactive, inviting you to try out some of the communication strategies that are presented.
 Presenter: Jean Groshek, Alverno College.

-58 – Introduction to Papermaking: Local Plants & Recycled Paper
+58 – Introduction to Papermaking: Local Plants & Recycled Paper - SESSION IS FULL

 Using local plants and recycled paper watch a demonstration on how papermaking can be researched to create an effective second use of materials for art.
 You will then participate in pulp painting elements on a community collaborative paper mural.
 Discussion will focus on greener materials, archival properties and balancing lower environmental impact while retaining quality of craft.
 Presenters: Student and faculty from Alverno’s Art Department led by Dara Larson.

 This session will demonstrate how to successfully regrow vegetables, fruits, herbs and spices from your kitchen scraps.
 You will see a visual presentation of already rooted scraps.
 Presenter: Josie Weishaar, Alverno College.

 61- Sustaining Music Traditions: Black Gospel

 Singers in the gospel style will invite attendees to participate in acappella versions of songs learned through oral transmission, discuss how this tradition has been handed down through generations, and open a wider discussion of how folk arts like this are sustained in communities.
 Session performer, Julia Prescott, a leader in the Gospel community with co-presenter, Peter Roller, Alverno College.

 70 - Growing Power Lunch - $8 (12:00-1:00 pm)